 Whale Watching In Iceland

-When in the land of fire and ice, whale watching is a must!
+When in the land of fire and ice, whale watching in Iceland is a must!

-As some of our readers may already know, the cold and rich waters of the country make for the ideal habitat for these marine mammals.
-But do you know that more than 20 species of whales and dolphins make the Icelandic waters their home, especially during the summer?
+As some of you may already know, the cold and rich Icelandic waters make for the ideal habitat for a large variety of marine mammals.
+But ddi you know that more than 20 species of whales and dolphins make the Icelandic waters their home, especially during the summer?

 I wish you a whale of a time!